 Best Coffee For Cold Brew Recipe Step 5:

 Add your water.
 I’m a tap water person myself, but if you want to be fancy you could use a gallon of spring water or whatever fits your fancy.
 Just fill the pitcher all the way to the top.
 As in dangerously close to the top.

-Put the lid on and stick it in your refrigerator for around 8 hours.
+Put the lid on and stick it in your refrigerator for at least 8 hours.
 Personally, I make my brew on Friday night before I go to bed and then wrap up the process the next morning.
 Then I know it’s had plenty of time to marinate and I have a fresh cup on Saturday morning!

 After your coffee has had time to cold brew in the water, in your fridge grab a nice BIG bowl and your metal sieve or strainer.
 You need to the strainer to be smaller than the diameter of the bowl or your gonna have a mess.